 January marks the return from the winter holidays with a home contest against Johns Hopkins (Jan.
 5) before the Fords hit the road to take on Dickinson (Jan.
 8).
 A Saturday matinee contest at home against McDaniel (Jan.
 12) serves as a prelude to road contests at Johns Hopkins (Jan.
 16) and Franklin & Marshall (Jan.
 19).

 The busiest week of the season starts on January 22 with a home contest against Washington College.
 Haverford then heads to rival Swarthmore (Jan.
 24) and Gettysburg (Jan.
 26) before the Sunday matchup with Penn (Jan.
 27).
 The Fords will face off with a Division I opponent for the first time in program history.
-A Haverford squad will be making its first appearance at The Palestra, which has hosted more NCAA basketball games than any other venue, since the men's basketball team faced the Quakers on December 18, 1993.
-That matchup was the first for Haverford in the famed arena since 1932.
+A Haverford squad will be making its first appearance at The Palestra, which has hosted more NCAA basketball games than any other venue, since the men's basketball team faced off with Ursinus on January 31, 1998, a 67-22 win.
+The Haverford men have played in the building on seven occasions dating back to 1927.

 A home game with Ursinus (Jan.
 30) wraps up January and kicks off a stretch that includes four of five at home for the Fords, with showdowns looming against Dickinson (Feb.
 2) and Bryn Mawr (Feb.
 5).
 A key matchup at Muhlenberg (Feb.
 7) comes before the Hood Trophy rivalry series resumes with Swarthmore at home (Feb.
 13).
 The regular season finishes in Westminster, Md. against McDaniel (Feb.
 16).